Home Planning & Renovations

 There are three things you will want to consider when choosing a new faucet: style, function, and fit.
 Let’s go over these together…

 If you’re opting to keep your existing sink and only update your faucets, you’ll find somewhat limited choices.
 This is because the new faucet you choose will need to fit into your existing sink and complement the other fixtures in the room.

 If you’re remodeling the entire room, you’ll find a wide array of choices with a multitude of styles and silhouettes.
 First, consider the Silhouette.
-Silhouette is the overall shape of the faucet.
+The silhouette is the overall shape of the faucet.
 Once you’ve narrowed down a silhouette you like, the next choice is the finish.
 For a more traditional look, chrome is a common choice.
 A shiny Chrome finish is easy to clean and maintain.
-It’s an affordable option, but will show fingerprints and water spots.
+It’s an affordable option but will show fingerprints and water spots.
 Looking for something more stylish?
 Bronze is durable and easy to clean.
 Better yet, it won’t show fingerprints and water spots.

 Consider the Function

 Over the years, faucet technology has changed and it might be worthwhile for you to see what choices are available to you now.

 For example, hands-free designs that operate with motion sensors to turn on automatically are very popular right now.
 These are amazing options for households with young children or homeowners who love to cook.
 And, in the bathroom, the luxurious waterfall faucets are a wonderful way to complete your new master bath.